Nigeria International Book Fair

-The Nigeria International Book Fair (NIBF) is an annual cultural event in the republic of Nigeria.
-It is known to be the most attended book fair in the whole of Africa, being the only international book fair in Nigeria and the second largest international book fair in Africa.
-NIBF brings together book enthusiasts such as writers and poet that are generally involved in the creation of print, audio and digital books all over the country at her annual fair.
+The Nigeria International Book Fair (NIBF) is an annual cultural event in Nigeria, established in 2001, and organised by the Nigeria Book Fair Trust (NBFT).
+Every second week of May, the NIBF brings together book enthusiasts such as writers, poets, booksellers, publishers, authors, illustrators, booksellers, printers, librarians, schools owners, government officials, and readers, from Nigeria and other parts of the world.
 The main aim of the festival is to promote and improve the reading culture among Nigerians and Africans as a whole.
-Every second week of May annually, the NIBF hosts publishers, booksellers, illustrators, authors, exhibitors and readers who displays and sell their books at discounted prices.

 History

 The Nigeria International Book Fair was inaugurated in 2001.
-The chairman of the event is also known to be the chairman of Nigerian Book Fair Trust, who currently is Gbadega Adedapo.
-In 2012, the 11th edition of the fair hosted about 130 exhibitors with over 40,000 visitors.
+The chairman of the event is also the chairman of Nigerian Book Fair Trust.

-The 20th edition of the fair hosted the president of the international Publisher Association (IPA), Geneva, Switzerland, Shiekha Bodour Al-Qasimi, as the Keynote Speaker along with several prominent individuals like the Speaker of the Federal House of Representatives Rt.
+The 20th edition of the fair in 2021 hosted the president of the international Publisher Association (IPA), Geneva, Switzerland, Shiekha Bodour Al-Qasimi, as the keynote speaker, along with several prominent individuals including the Speaker of the Federal House of Representatives Rt.
 Hon.
-Femi Gbajabiamila as the Special Guest of Honor, First Lady of Ekiti State, Erelu Bisi Fayemi who was the chairperson of the event and Africa's richest woman, Folorunso Alakija.
-Also the Governor of Lagos State, Me.
-Babajide Sanwoolu who was the Chief Host.
+Femi Gbajabiamila as the Special Guest of Honour, First Lady of Ekiti State, Erelu Bisi Fayemi who was the chairperson of the event, and Africa's richest woman, Folorunso Alakija.
+The Governor of Lagos State, Babajide Sanwo-Olu, was the Chief Host.

-This 20th edition held in the Harbour Point Victoria Island July 27- 29, 2021.
-The press conference held in Protea Hotels Ikeja introducing the theme “Awakening the Giant in Women for the Growth of the Book Ecosystem” featured the physical showcasing of books.
-The fair had book lovers across the globe, including those who joined virtually.
+This 20th edition of NIBF took place in Harbour Point, Victoria Island, 27–29 July 2021.
+The press conference was held in Protea Hotels Ikeja introducing the theme “Awakening the Giant in Women for the Growth of the Book Ecosystem” featured the physical showcasing of books.
+The fair was attended by book lovers from across the globe, including those who joined virtually.In 2022, after having been held in held in September and July in the previous two years because of the COVID-19 pandemic, the NIBF returned to its traditional month of May.

+The 2023 NIBF was held on the Lagos mainland in Ikeja.

+In 2024, Nigeria International book fair host the 23rd edition.
+The event was held at Yard 158, Kudirat Abiola Way, Oregun, Ikeja, Lagos.
+The theme of the conference was Universal Basic Education and the Book Ecosystem: Setting the Agenda.

+In 2025, the event was held at Balmoral Convention Center, Sheraton, Ikeja, Lagos, from May 7 - 9, 2025.
+The for 2025 was Local Paper Production: Panacea to Affordable Book Production and Qualitative Education.
+Keynote address for the International Conference was delivered by Professor Abiodun Oluwafemi Oluwadare, of the department of Forest Production and Products, University of Ibadan.

+The 2025 event which was hosted by Dare Oluwatuyi, Chairman of Nigeria Book Fair Trust, and Olugbemi Malomo, Vice-Chairman of Nigeria Book Fair Trust, featured important personalities including Tunji Alausa, Minister of Education, and John Owan Enoh, Minister of State for Industry, Trade and Investment.